nicofisch5/super-fantome/README.md

 ## Futures features
 ### v1.X
 Refactoring of Enemy class
-Spooky music
+Gap between player and enemies at the beginning of the level Spooky music
 Increase display time/score
 Possibility to release key on smartphone/pad